-Business intelligence apps can help agency managers make better decisions
+Five business intelligence applications that can help agency managers track changes and make better decisions about their programs.

 Business intelligence software can guide managers through